allegro/turnilo/docs/configuration-customizations.md

 These custom links will appear in the share menu.

-By default, external views are opened in a new tab but you can disable this by setting `sameWindow: true`
+By default, external views are opened in a new tab, but you can disable this by setting `sameWindow: true`

 ## Timezones